benceisonline/AAU-Project-6-2024/README.md

 Then start the program with
 `npx expo start`

+If you make any changes to the babel config file, clear the cache by setting the flag `npx expo start --clear`

 Install the Expo Go app and scan the QR code to run on your phone :)

-Update IP to your local IP address in App.js and AxiosRequest.js
+Remember to update IP to your local IP address in App.js and AxiosRequest.js when local hosting

 # Definition of Done
 ## Functionality